phalcon/blog/data/posts/2017/03/2017-03-01-building-the-new-phalcon-website-implementation-part-1.md

-## Building the new Phalcon Website - Implementation
+## Building the new Phalcon Website - Implementation - Part 1

+This post is part of a series.
+[Part 1](/post/building-the-new-phalcon-website-implementation-part-1) - [Part 2](/post/building-the-new-phalcon-website-bootstrap-part-2) - [Part 3](/post/building-the-new-phalcon-website-middleware-part-3)

-Our website has undergone a number of iterations regarding its implementation.
+Our website has undergone a number of iterations in its implementation.

-When we released Phalcon 3.0 we released also a new new fresh look for our website.
-However, some files were left over and some text on several pages was injected in each page.
+When we released Phalcon 3.0, we also released a fresh look for our website.
+However, some files were left over from a previous implementation and new text was introduced in several pages.
 This made that particular text not translatable by [Transifex](https://transifex.com/phalcon/), the excellent service we use to handle translations for our site.

 ### Goals
 One our Q1 goals for 2017 is to improve documentation and also offer better implementations of Phalcon in applications to our community.
-So what better way to clean up our website application and have it as a sample for our community to view different implementations and get inspiration for their own projects :)
+So we cleaned up our website application, and will use it as an implementation sample for our community to inspire them for their own projects :)

 ### Standards
 Building the website we used a particular style throughout.
 Specifically:
  - PSR-2 was used as the coding standard
  - Yoda conditions were used for comparisons
  - Identical comparisons
- - Single quotes anywhere strings were concerned
+ - Single quotes for all strings

 ### Implementation
-This implementation of our website showcases the `Phalcon\Mvc\Micro` application with Middleware.
-It was built for maximum performance, so anything that was duplicated or not necessary was not included.
+This implementation of our website showcases the `Phalcon\Mvc\Micro` application with [Middleware](https://docs.phalconphp.com/en/latest/reference/micro.html#middleware-events).
+It was built for maximum performance.

 We implemented two applications for the website.
 One to dispatch the site for web users to see and a CLI application that allows for certain tasks that need to be run from the console, such as fetching the contributors from Github or cleaning the cache folders.

-Let's go through the implementation:
+Let's look at the implementation:

 ### Skeleton
 The skeleton of the application is very simple.